~/apexyard

 professional setup

 One command forks apexyard into your org and clones the fork locally.
-The fork is your ops repo - no nested installs, no symlinks.
-Full walkthrough in the quickstart below.
-Rename the fork to your-org/ops if you prefer - GitHub handles the rename cleanly.
+The fork is your ops repo — no nested installs, no symlinks.
+Want the plain-English version of what happens next?
+Read how it works.
+Want the technical setup?
+Jump to the quickstart.

-Proven shipping · TypeScript + AWS Lambda backends · Next.js web apps · Chrome extensions · native Swift macOS apps
+Works with what you already use · TypeScript + AWS Lambda · Next.js web apps · Chrome extensions · native Swift macOS apps.
+The framework cares about review, gates, and process — not your stack.

 Every pull request ties to a ticket.